bschwede/linkenhancer/README.md

 Additionally there are some goodies more or less related with links:

 - The note textarea can be a [**visual markdown editor**](#mde) with **markdown help**.
-- A [**context sensitive help link**](#wthb) to the [german webtrees manual](https://wiki.genealogy.net/Webtrees_Handbuch) can be activated in the small menu at the top of the page.
-It's also possible to activate them for subcontext topics.
+- [**Context sensitive help links**](#wthb) to the [german webtrees manual](https://wiki.genealogy.net/Webtrees_Handbuch) can be activated in the small menu at the top of the page and for subcontext topics on the page.
+Furthermore, full-text search is supported and it is possible to browse the table of contents.
 - The [**site title can be a link**](#homelink) to the tree homepage or the user my page.
 - A few minor [**patches**](#patches), that can applied by bash script (not necessary for this module).